Plant Science and Health Laboratory Services

 S$42 per test.
 Subject to maximum three tests.

 S$37.80 per test from fourth test onwards for the same test type.

 Details of these fees as well as other laboratory and diagnostic services offered by the Plant Science and Health Laboratory Branch can be found in the plant health laboratory and diagnostic services booklet.

 Follow the steps below to request for laboratory services for your plant specimens.

 Poorly-selected specimens may result in an inaccurate diagnosis or inappropriate control recommendation.
 Refer to the service booklet for detailed guidelines and instructions on selecting and submitting a sample for analysis.

-Submit your samples personally to the APHC office, together with the completed application form or the iFAST acknowledgement slip, immediately after collection of sample from site.
+Submit your samples personally to the APHC office, together with the eService acknowledgement slip immediately after collection of sample from site.
 If you are unable to submit the samples immediately after collection, keep them refrigerated between five to 10o C.

-You can also mail or courier the samples and application form to APHC, using a sturdy box to contain the items.
+You can also mail or courier the samples and service acknowledgement slip to APHC, using a sturdy box to contain the items.
 The samples must be sent to the address below.

 Animal & Plant Health Centre